Appalachian Mountains: Breakup of Rodinia and formation of the Iapetus Ocean

 After the Grenville orogeny, the direction of the continental drift reversed, and the single supercontinent Rodinia began to break up.
 The mountains formed during the Grenvillian era underwent erosion due to weathering, glaciation, and other natural processes, resulting in the leveling of the landscape.
 The eroded sediments from these mountains contributed to the formation of sedimentary basins and valleys.
 For example, in what is now the southern United States, the Ococee Basin was formed.
 Seawater filled the basin.
 Rivers from the surrounding countryside carried clay, silt, sand, and gravel to the basin, much as rivers today carry sediment from the midcontinent region to the Gulf of Mexico.
 The sediment spread out in layers on the basin floor.
 The basin continued to subside, and over a long period of time, probably millions of years, a great thickness of sediment accumulated.
 Eventually, the tectonic forces pulling the two continents apart became so strong that an ocean formed off the eastern coast of the Laurentian margin.
 This was called the Iapetus Ocean and was the precursor of the modern Atlantic Ocean.
 The rocks of the Valley and Ridge province formed over millions of years, in the Iapetus.
 Shells and other hard parts of ancient marine plants and animals accumulated to form limey deposits that later became limestone.
 This is the same process by which limestone forms in modern oceans.
 The weathering of limestone, now exposed at the land surface, produces the lime-rich soils that are so prevalent in the fertile farmland of the Valley and Ridge province.

 During this continental break-up, around 600 million to 560 million years ago, volcanic activity was present along the tectonic margins.
 There is evidence of this activity in today's Blue Ridge Mountains.
 Mount Rogers, Whitetop Mountain, and Pine Mountain are all the result of volcanic activity that occurred around this time.
 Evidence of subsurface activity, dikes and sills intruding into the overlying rock, is present in the Blue Ridge as well.
 For instance, mafic rocks have been found along the Fries Fault in the central Blue Ridge area of Montgomery County, Virginia.
-One of the best examples of mafic rocks from the breakup of Rodina is the Catoctin Formation.
-Erupted during the final stages of rifting associated with Rodinia (570-550 Ma), these rocks where later metamorphosed into Greenstone.
+One of the best examples of mafic rocks from the breakup of Rodinia is the Catoctin Formation.
+Erupted during the final stages of rifting associated with Rodinia (570–550 Ma), these rocks where later metamorphosed into Greenstone.